hpccsystems-solutions-lab/HelpMissingKids25/README.md

 <div>
 <img src="./Images/Hugo.jpg" alt="Hugo Watanuki" width="100" />
-<p><a href = "mailto: hugo.watanuki@lexisnexisrisk.com">Hugo Watanuki</a> is responsible for the HPCC Systems Summer Internship Program.
-He will be available online in our Teams channel to help you with ECL questions and resources you might need during this event.</p>
+<p><a href = "mailto: hugo.watanuki@lexisnexisrisk.com">Hugo Watanuki</a> will be available online in our Teams channel to help you with ECL questions and resources you might need during this event.</p>
 </div>

 <div>